 The formula contains 2% salicylic acid to exfoliate dead skin and clean pores.
 It foams well to lather away dirt and oil.
 And it smells like grapefruit, too.

 3. Proactiv Deep Cleansing Wash

 Proactiv’s Deep Cleansing Wash unclogs pores with microbeads and 2% salicylic acid.
 As a result, skin feels smoother and looks younger.

-pHisoderm Anti-Blemish Body Wash for Oily and Acne-Prone Skin
+4. pHisoderm Anti-Blemish Body Wash for Acne-Prone Skin

 The Anti-Blemish Body Wash from pHisoderm also contains 2% salicylic acid plus it’s pH-balanced.
 This latter fact is important because it won’t disturb the natural barrier that the skin forms to protect itself.
-Regular soap products can break down the protective layer causing the skin to dry out too much.
+Regular soap products can break down the protective layer causing the skin to get irritated.

 Fans of the pHisoderm wash like its gender-neutral scent.
 Those with sensitive skin appreciate that it does not contain alcohol or dyes.